cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 You can join the STAC Community Google group to be added to the biweekly meeting and receive STAC-related emails: [groups.google.com/g/stac-community](https://groups.google.com/g/stac-community).

-if you are interested in being connected to this community, join the [Cloud-Native Geospatial Foundation Slack organization](https://join.slack.com/t/cloudnativegeo/shared_invite/zt-259rmhcyo-bT6tabt3X_5_s6zUfxCwEg).
+If you are interested in being connected to this community, join the [Cloud-Native Geospatial Foundation Slack organization](https://join.slack.com/t/cloudnativegeo/shared_invite/zt-259rmhcyo-bT6tabt3X_5_s6zUfxCwEg).

 <!-- {{< img src="images/20231016-sponsors.png" alt="Graphic of the STAC Sprint sponsors list." caption="" >}} -->